ac0d3r/ac0d3r.github.io/backup/Reverse Engineering WeChat on macOS- Building a Forensic Tool.md

 79122 ms  -[WCTDatabase backupWithCipher:0x600001246190]
 ```

-Read the value of the `setCipherKey` parameter.
+3. Inspect the value of `setCipherKey`.
    From the example code, it can be determined that `0x600001246190` is an `NSData` object.
-The content is retrieved in Frida:
+To retrieve its content, modify and run the following script in Frida:

 ```js
 // Edit WCTDatabase/setCipherKey_andCipherPageSize_andRaw_.js